easy-up/portage-cd-actions/README.md

 ## Customizing

-Functionality to the underlying execution of Workflow Engine can be modified using GitHub Action inputs.
+Functionality to the underlying execution of Portage CD can be modified using GitHub Action inputs.

 ### Inputs